lars-erik/Our.Umbraco.ContentList/readme.md

 **RSS Feed:**
 `install-package Our.Umbraco.ContentList.Rss -pre`

+### Running this repo's web locally

+Clear the connection string and version setting.
+Run the installer to set up a clean new database (ie. SQL CE).
+Import everything using uSync under settings.

 ## Demo

 There's a [half an hour demo and tutorial over on youtube](https://youtu.be/7O6Es1SNf9s) for the more visually inclined learners.